CraftAcademy/workshop/walkthroughs/step20.md

 We need to set these properties to `Text` rather then `String` due to the fact that length can exceed 50 characters.

-We are going to do some major refactoring of the  `CertificateGenerator`, extracting some functionality to private methods and adding a method that will handle our upload to S3.
+We are going to do some major re-factoring of the  `CertificateGenerator`, extracting some functionality to private methods and adding a method that will handle our upload to S3.

 Update your `certificate_generator.rb` with the following code:
 ```ruby